-I addressed a similar and overlapping phenomenon to this in one of the first articles posted to this blog about the cognitive bias that the less successful seem to have a lower moral status in cultures that equate social status with work ethic and work with general character.
+I addressed a similar and overlapping phenomenon to this in one of the first articles posted to this blog about the cognitive bias that the less successful seem to have a lower moral status in cultures that equate social status with work ethic and work ethic with general character.
 That was, specifically, with regards to the South.
-Yet, this is, according to the academic consensus about social psychology, applicable to every culture.
+Yet, assigning moral worth and moral virtue based on social status and personal success or failure, according to the academic consensus about social psychology, is applicable to every culture.
 People always believe that those who suffer get what they deserve.
 It strongly relates to the cognitive bias fundamental attribution error where one blames one’s own failings on circumstance and another’s failings on character.
 Furthermore, as people gage moral status relative to others, the worse someone else is, the better oneself is.

 South Park, famously, attributed the trolls of 2016 to that demographic.
 More concerning was how much my people, the left, did that.
 Every chance they got , they would laugh at how those attracted to the alt-right were losers who lost in life.
 There is some truth to that.
 The hardline nationalists gave a community to losers in life their communities never gave them but the Daily Kos crowd’s response was cruelty.
 It was laughing at their failures in life.
 They also got the sequence of events wrong.
 Their failures in life were not a divine punishment for their Nazism but their Nazism was a desperate answer to their failures in life.
 Full on Dawkins-crushing atheists sunk into magical thinking about the universe doling out just karma.
 As someone who believes in God, I will testify that their life failures were not the just punishment of a righteous God but the unjust cruelty of this world.